 After four or five evenings messing about with Magilight, the batteries were still going.
 But they are also easily recharged using the included charger, and the unit can be all packed away in the included, well-padded black nylon zip-up case.

-Upon searching to see what info is out there about this light, I came across this page (remember I mentioned Eric and Kim up the top).
+Upon searching to see what info is out there about this light, I(remember I mentioned Eric and Kim up the top).
 Well, I had no idea… (but it makes perfect sense) and there’s a video of Eric and Kim using the light – great!